Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Theoretical model

-\ee Here the total list of operators built on the matter density field $\delta(\qv)$ consists of $\mathcal{O}=\{1, \delta, \delta^{\,2}, s^{\,2}, \nabla^2 \delta\}$, and the individual entries correspond to the fully nonlinear matter distribution, not weighted $(1)$ and weighted $(\delta)$ by the linear overdensity field, the squared linear overdensity field $\delta^{\,2}$, the squared traceless tidal field $s^{\,2}$,\footnote{In this expansion $s^{\,2}(\qv)=s_{ij}(\qv)s_{ij}(\qv)$, where $s_{ij}(\qv)=\partial_i\partial_j\Phi(\qv)-\delta^{\rm K}_{ij}\delta(\qv)$ and $\delta^{\rm K}_{ij}$ is the Kronecker delta function.
-Notice how this definition mimics the one we already defined for the second-order Galileon operator $\mathcal{G}_2$, as in Eq. \eqref{eq:G2_operator_conf}.} and the Laplacian of the linear overdensity field $\nabla^2 \delta$, respectively.
-Note that unlike the Eulerian bias basis presented before, the expansion in Eq. (\ref{eq:lagrangian_exp}) does not include the next-to-leading-order correction to the tidal field, captured by the operator $\Gamma_3$.
-This implies that the two bases are only equivalent under the assumption of co-evolution for the Eulerian parameter $\bGthree$ (see Eq. \ref{eq:bGthree_coev}).
+\ee Here the total list of operators built on the matter density field $\delta(\qv)$ consists of $\mathcal{O}=\{1, \delta, \delta^{\,2}, s^{\,2}, \nabla^2 \delta\}$, and the individual entries correspond to the fully non-linear matter distribution, not weighted $(1)$ and weighted $(\delta)$ by the linear overdensity field, the squared linear overdensity field $\delta^{\,2}$, the squared traceless tidal field $s^{\,2}$,\footnote{In this expansion $s_{ij}(\qv)=\partial_i\,\partial_j\,\Phi(\qv)-\delta^{\rm K}_{ij}\,\delta(\qv)$, where $\delta^{\rm K}_{ij}$ is the Kronecker delta function.
+This definition matches the one of the second-order Galileon operator $\mathcal{G}_2$, as in Eq. \eqref{eq:G2_operator_conf}, with the only difference being that the two operators are defined in Lagrangian and Eulerian space, respectively.
+This is different from the parametrisation adopted in \eg\, \cite{Desjacques2018}, where the quadratic tidal operator is defined as $K_{ij} =\partial_i\,\partial_j\,\Phi(\kv)-\frac{1}{3}\delta^{\rm K}_{ij}\,\delta(\kv)$.} and the Laplacian of the linear overdensity field $\nabla^2 \delta$, respectively.
+Note that unlike the Eulerian bias basis presented before, the expansion in Eq. (\ref{eq:lagrangian_exp}) does not include the next-to-leading-order correction to the tidal field, captured by the operator $\Gamma_3$. \footnote{We note that there is nothing preventing a complete expansion up to third order in $\delta$ even in Lagrangian space.
+While the presence of this contribution may be partially relevant in terms of field level or higher-order statistics, such as the galaxy bispectrum, accuracy checks carried out by the \bacco team have led to the conclusion that neglecting the cubic operator is a robust assumption for the analysis of the galaxy power spectrum.} This implies that the two bases are only equivalent under the assumption of coevolution for the Eulerian parameter $\bGthree$ (see Eq. \ref{eq:bGthree_coev}).